The Best FIFA Women's Player: Rapinoe and Bronze lead nominees after Women's World Cup exploits | Goal.com

 White collected the Bronze Boot for her six goals for England, and also makes the shortlist for her efforts.
 The striker struggled with injuries at club level, but still scored six goals in seven starts for Birmingham as she regained fitness towards the end of the season, earning herself a move to Manchester City.

-The French club won the league, cup and UEFA Women's Champions League this year, so it's no surprise that Bronze isn't their only representative on this list.
+The French club won the league, cup and UEFA Women's Champions League this year, so it's no surprise that Bronze isn't their only representative on the list.

 Defender Wendie Renard and midfielder Amandine Henry join the England full-back, despite crashing out in the quarter-finals of this summer's World Cup with France.